FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/cftssh_example.md

 ### Transfer CFT requester downloading multiple files

-This example demonstrates receiving multiple files from a Transfer CFT SFTP server and is the equivalent of an `mget file*`.
+This example demonstrates receiving multiple files from a Transfer CFT SFTP server and is the equivalent of an <span class="code">`mget file*`</span>.

 ****On the Transfer CFT server****